Voortrekkers (youth organisation): 2023 - current

 On 14 July 2023 Karin Stofberg was elected as the first female leader in the organization's 93-year existence, succeeding Langner.
 Stoffberg wants to renew and market the movement and she would like to establish an improved digital strategy.

 Organisation

-Organisationally, the Voortrekkers are divided into a number of gebiede (areas) which loosely correspond to the South African provinces plus Namibia, which in turn are subdivided into oorde (districts) and then kommandos (commandos or troops).
+Organisationally, the Voortrekkers are divided into a number of gebiede (areas) which loosely correspond to the South African provinces, which in turn are subdivided into oorde (districts) and then kommandos (commandos or troops).
 Each kommando consists of a number of spanne (teams) divided according to age groups.

 Membership levels

 At primary-school level (ages 5–12), members are known as Penkoppe (boys) and Drawwertjies (girls); the emphasis at this stage is to develop personal leadership qualities.

 In high school (ages 13–17), members are referred to as Verkenners (scouts) and its emphasis is to continue what was learned in the earlier primary-school phase by applying its lessons to developing general leadership skills.

 Young adult members (ages 18–30) are known as Staatmakers (dependables), with the program emphasising training for leadership positions at its several levels of organisation.